Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

 Famous for his prestigious role in Harry Potter, Daniel Radcliffe, in his entire life, has lived with a moderate case of dyspraxia.

-At age 25, where he performed his role, he battled the trouble, but that didn’t stop him from being a model or a legend in the industry.
+At age 25, when he performed his role, he battled trouble, but that didn’t stop him from being a model or a legend in the industry.